David Hill

 Mariya Petrova

-Mariya coaches the Team Mario and Phoenix training groups for the Spartans of La Canada.
-She is also the Assistant Coach for both the La Canada High School boys and girls swim teams and the Rose Bowl Aquatics Masters team, and she is a Certified Lifeguard and Water Safety Instructor with the Rose Bowl Aquatics Center.
+Mariya coaches many of our training groups at Spartans of La Canada.
+She is also the Assistant Coach for both the La Canada High School boys and girls swim teams - and she is a Certified Lifeguard and Water Safety Instructor with the Rose Bowl Aquatics Center.
 Mariya also provides private swimming lessons and personal training for athletes at all levels in Southern California.
 She has a highly motivated, results-oriented coaching approach whose optimism and ebullient nature on deck brings out the best in young swimmers by focusing on attention to detail and swim technique.
 Prior to her time in the United States, she began swimming at age 6; and by age 12, she swam and studied at the sports school in the School of Olympic Reserve in Dnepropetrovsk, Ukraine, where she completed the “master of sports” (the top-earned title for sportsmen).
 At age 17, she began swimming with the University team at Dnipro, Ukraine.
 In 2013, she went on to coach multiple age group swimmers at SportLife DeLux in Kiev, Ukraine.
 In 2016, she immigrated to the United States and began providing private lessons.
 In 2017, she trained with the Rose Bowl Masters team and won first place in the championship meet for her 50-meter breaststroke.
 When Mariya is not on deck coaching, she enjoys tennis, surfing, skiing, triathlons, traveling and spending time with her husband.
 “I love what I do.
 Coaching is my calling.” -- Mariya

 Mario Marshall

-Coach Mario Marshall is a 16x U.S. Masters Swimming All American and 7x U.S. Masters Swimming National Record Holder.
+Coach Mario Marshall competes with Spartan Masters and works with our masters swimmers.
+He is a 16x U.S. Masters Swimming All American and 7x U.S. Masters Swimming National Record Holder.
 He is a 3x Matt Biondi Classic Champion and the 2020 Cal Tech Pentathlon Champion.
 Coach Mario is a 2019 U.S. Masters All Star and 2019 CCCAA State Champion.
 He also competed in the 2016 American Ninja Warrior Competition!
 Mario has twenty four years of experience coaching athletes at all levels, including professional and Olympic athletes.
 Mario studied kinesiology at California State University, Northridge with an emphasis on physical education.
 Mario has been a member of the following swim teams throughout his impressive swimming career: CSUN, Pierce College, Canyons Aquatics, Trojan Swim Club, Swim Up Hill and, currently, Golden Road Aquatics.
 Mario and his family reside in Palmdale, CA. He lives by the quotes “Figure It Out” (Larry Marshall) and “What’s next?”
 (Maria Marshall).

 .